Seniors and Elder Abuse

 - Be responsive to addressing the barriers experienced by the families and carers of seniors

-- Ensure that all policies and practices governing departmental facilities and services are consistent with the WA Police policy on access and inclusion
+- Ensure that all policies and practices governing departmental facilities and services are consistent with the WA Police Force policy on access and inclusion

-- Although not formally recognised under the Criminal Investigation Act 2006, WA Police understand that hate based crime against seniors may significantly impact upon the victim, the victims family or social network as well as the community as a whole
+- Although not formally recognised under the Criminal Investigation Act 2006, the WA Police Force understand that hate based crime against seniors may significantly impact upon the victim, the victims family or social network as well as the community as a whole

 Older people are entitled to: